-The combined impact of these changes is commonly referred to as the 5th EU Anti-Money Laundering Directive ("MLD5").
-The Group will need to continue to monitor and reflect the changes under MLD4 and MLD5 in its own policies, procedure and practices, as well as updating its framework to take account of the risk-based approach and the specific manner in which these requirements are transposed into national laws by the transposing legislation in Ireland and the UK.
+The combined impact of these changes is the 5th EU Anti- Money Laundering Directive ("MLD5"), the final text of which was published on 19 June 2018.
+Member States have until January 2020 to implement this into domestic law (with certain later transposition dates for some aspects of MLD5), but it is expected to come into force in most Member States by mid-2019.
+The Group will need to continue to monitor and reflect the changes under MLD4 and MLD5 in its own policies, procedure and practices, and to update its framework to take account of the risk-based approach and the specific manner in which these requirements are transposed into national law by the transposing legislation in Ireland and the UK, together with any related industry guidance from regulators in each jurisdiction.

 In light of the geopolitical developments referred to in "-Geopolitical developments, particularly in Europe, the United States and elsewhere, could have repercussions that could have a negative impact on global economic growth, disrupt markets and adversely affect the Group" above, there has also been a recent increase in the use of targeted financial sanctions by the United States against certain Russian individuals and organisations.
+Moreover, global money laundering cases have recently received increased scrutiny, with a number of major European banks implicated in such matters.
 Given the scale, nature and complexity of these sanctions and the extent to which the targets of these are integrated into the wider global economy, there remains an increased risk that the Group could find itself transacting with customers who could become subject to such sanctions and potentially face the consequence of secondary United States sanctions as a result of this.

-Although the Group has policies and procedures that it believes are sufficient to comply with applicable AML/CTF, anti-corruption and sanctions rules and regulations, it cannot guarantee that such policies and procedures completely prevent situations of money laundering, terrorist financing, breaches of sanctions or corruption, including actions by the Group's employees, agents, third party suppliers or other related persons for which the Group might be held responsible.
+Although the Group has policies and procedures that are designed to comply with applicable AML/CTF, anticorruption and sanctions rules and regulations, it cannot guarantee that such policies and procedures completely prevent situations of money laundering, terrorist financing, breaches of sanctions or corruption, including actions by the Group's employees, agents, third party suppliers or other related persons for which the Group might be held responsible.
 Any such events may have severe consequences, including litigation, sanctions, fines and reputational consequences, which could have a material adverse effect on the Group's business, financial condition, results of operations and prospects.